 Test fire extinguishers

-Recurring tasks are most useful when tasks repeat infrequently, but also are only available for premium Asana users.
+Recurring tasks are most useful when tasks repeat infrequently.

 Try the mobile app

-Ideal for our clients on the go, the Asana mobile app allows you to check in even when you're out of the office.
-All RE:Innovating team members use the mobile platform to ensure we are reliable and reachable
+Ideal for our founders on the go, the Asana mobile app allows you to check in even when you're out of the office.
+All RE:STUDIO team members use the mobile platform to ensure we are reliable and reachable

 Use due dates + later